-5 Adapted from Kansas Department of Education (KSDE) Continuous Learning Task Force Guidance
+&lt;sup>5 Adapted from Kansas Department of Education (KSDE) Continuous Learning Task Force Guidance

-- Model what instruction looks like in the classroom and how that can translate to home settings. - Provide guidance on how to follow their child's lead and how learning success can look. - Provide prompts (questions/videos) for families to use during play and reading that encourage critical thinking. ("Tell me about what you are drawing."
+- Have parents take pictures of work and submit through app/email through daily/weekly "challenges," and to showcase learning. - Emphasize the importance of daily reading with students. - Model what instruction looks like in the classroom and how that can translate to home settings. - Provide guidance on how to follow their child's lead and how learning success can look. - Provide prompts (questions/videos) for families to use during play and reading that encourage critical thinking. ("Tell me about what you are drawing."
 "What made you think of that?"). - Share classroom strategies that could also work at home, focusing on what's familiar.

-The following resources can support early learners (ages 3-5) and their families with continuous learning:
+The following resources can support early learners (ages 3-5) and their families with for reopening considerations: